C++ List push_front

 Parameter

-x : It is the value to be inserted in the beginning of the list.
+The variable x represents the value that will be added to the start of the list.

 Return value